 1. See yourself as a transitional character.

 The initial step in becoming a transitional character is simply to see yourself as one, and to make that mantle part of your identity.
 This first requires recognizing that you’re part of a negative family story.
 It necessitates the humility to admit that without intentional, concerted effort on your part, there’s a good chance you’ll continue that negative narrative.
 We like to think of ourselves as capable of overcoming our parent’s influence, but it’s surprisingly hard.
-We often think we’re nothing like them, only to see the old familial traits suddenly, and dishearteningly emerge in us during certain periods of our life.
+We often think we’re nothing like them, only to see the old familial traits suddenly, and dishearteningly, emerge in us during certain periods of our lives.
 Certainly it’s a truism of parenthood that you’ll eventually catch yourself doing or saying the exact same thing to your own kid that your parents said or did to you.
 It’s one of those moments of anagnorisis when you realize, “I’m just like my father!”

 Once your recognize the obstacles you have to surmount, mentally and emotionally anoint yourself as the transitional character in your family.
 Tell yourself that things will be different with you.